Support the Meeting

 The Quaker Coalition for Uprooting Racism (QCUR) is a collaboration between six Quaker organizations -- American Friends Service Committee, Friends Committee on National Legislation, Friends Council on Education, Friends General Conference, Pendle Hill, and Quaker Voluntary Service -- who are working together to accelerate the movement for, and capacity to create, racial justice among (and beyond) Friends.
 QCUR leads a nine-month cohort program, which will include BFM participants in 2024, that allows racial justice changemakers in Quaker communities to learn and experiment with actions together, empowering them to support the racial justice work of their home communities.
 In 2023 QCUR developed a guide on "Racial Wounding and Racial Justice in Quaker Communities."
 To sign up for the QCUR newsletter, please go to https://groups.google.com/g/qcur-newsletter.
 QCUR relies on the financial support of individuals and communities that are committed to its mission.

-The Social Concerns Box for March is for local camping assistance at Friendly Gardens
+The Social Concerns Box for March is for the Right Sharing of World Resources (RSWR)

 The Social Concerns Box for April is for Ramallah Friends School

-The Social Concerns Box for May is for the Right Sharing of World Resources (RSWR)
+The Social Concerns Box for May is for STRIDE

-The Social Concerns Box for June is for Comfort Cases
+The Social Concerns Box for June is for SOS Children's Villages Palestine

-The Social Concerns Box for July is for Jubilee Jobs
+The Social Concerns Box for July and August is for Camp Opequon Capital Campaign

-The Social Concerns Box for August is for Bethesda Helps
+The Social Concerns Box for September is for Helping Refugees

-The Social Concerns Box for October is for Interfaith Works
+The Social Concerns Box for November is for Interfaith Works - Walkathon

 For nearly 50 years, Interfaith Works has provided affordable housing and social services to families in Montgomery County as they transition from homelessness to independence.
 Key programs are their clothing center, emergency assistance, and vocational services.
 BFM has long been one of the member organizations, and BFM children participate in an annual mini-walkathon for the homeless.
 Interfaith Housing Coalition is a subsidiary of Interfaith Works that provides permanent housing and supportive services to families in 26 units across the county.

-The Social Concerns Box for December is for Bread for the City
+The Social Concerns Box for December is for Bethesda Help